rapid7/metasploit-framework/docs/metasploit-framework.wiki/Metasploit-Guide-LDAP.md

 - `ENUM_CONSTRAINED_DELEGATION` - Dump info about all known objects that allow contrained delegation.
 - `ENUM_DNS_RECORDS` - Dump info about DNS records the server knows about using the dnsNode object class.
 - `ENUM_DNS_ZONES` - Dump info about DNS zones the server knows about using the dnsZone object class under the DC DomainDnsZones.
 This isneeded - as without this BASEDN prefix we often miss certain entries.
+- `ENUM_DOMAIN` - Dump info about the Active Directory domain.
 - `ENUM_DOMAIN_CONTROLLERS` - Dump all known domain controllers.
 - `ENUM_EXCHANGE_RECIPIENTS` - Dump info about all known Exchange recipients.
 - `ENUM_EXCHANGE_SERVERS` - Dump info about all known Exchange servers.